Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/README.md

-IT Anomaly insights Preconfigured Solution
+IT Anomaly Insights Preconfigured Solution
 =============================================

 Microsoft Cortana Intelligence IT Anomaly Insights is a preconfigured solution that reduces the time